elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - The first mode is to execute code on the server to control, damage or subvert the server
   - Installed malware can be used to harvest data, perform fraudulent actions or control the server
   - This often includes _backdoors_ to allow attackers access to the system
-  - Most of the scenarios and mitigations for client side attacks also apply
+  - Most of the scenarios and defences for client side attacks also apply
   - Some specific attacks are covered in _session hijacking_
 - The second mode is feed data to the server that is intended to cause existing programs on the server to be compromised
-  - One goal of this mode is to render the server inoperable
+  - The goals of this attack mode is to render the server inoperable
-  - Another is to put the server into an unstable state for further attacks
+  - Or to put the server into an unstable state to create vulnerabilities for further attacks
 ---
 ## OPM Hack and Data Breech